-- Submissions aimed solely at processing of hyperaccumulated plant biomass to extract and refine metals. - Submissions that include species listed as Federal noxious weeds or invasive species by the U.S. Department of Agriculture. - Projects under Technical Area 1 that anticipate nickel extraction that will produce GHG emissions greater than the emissions associated with nickel mining technology (approximately 20 kg carbon dioxide equivalent (CO2e) per kg nickel). - Submissions that clearly compete with existing land use for food and fuel crops - Approaches that cannot be scaled up at a reasonable cost and time.
+- Applications that envision field testing HA plant systems.
+Trials are expected to take place in highly controlled lab or greenhouse environments, where light, humidity, and temperature regimes can be fully programmed. - To maintain focus on the soil-plant interface, projects that focus exclusively on modification of above-ground endophytes and their interactions with plants. - Submissions aimed solely at growing and cultivating terrestrial plants, without consideration of extracting and refining metals from hyperaccumulated plant biomass. - Submissions aimed solely at processing of hyperaccumulated plant biomass to extract and refine metals. - Submissions that include species listed as Federal noxious weeds or invasive species by the U.S. Department of Agriculture.
+129 - Projects under Technical Area 1 that anticipate nickel extraction that will produce GHG emissions greater than the emissions associated with nickel mining technology (approximately 20 kg carbon dioxide equivalent (CO2e) per kg nickel). - Submissions that clearly compete with existing land use for food and fuel crops - Approaches that cannot be scaled up at a reasonable cost and time.